BAmi01/rock-paper-scissors/README.md

 # rock-paper-scissor-game
-in this project i used python as my preferred language
+in this project i used python as my preferred language and worked with random.choice and if statements